-If you’re looking to move forward with a fencing project this year, whether it be timber fencing, PVC fencing or even old school wrought iron fencing, there are likely a few things you might be asking yourself.
+If you’re looking to move forward with a fencing project this year, whether it be paling or timber fencing, PVC fencing or even old school wrought iron fencing, there are likely a few things you might be asking yourself.
 With the biggest question being, how much is the cost of fencing and what should you expect to pay for fencing contractors.

 Whether you’ve been quoted for the entire fencing project or a per metre rate for the cost of fencing materials, we have a few points for you to check out below.
 You might be over-charged if you’re not too sure about the cost per metre or the price of that specific fencing material.
-Take a look below.
+Take a look below:

 How do you estimate the cost of a fence?